 Their caffeine varies whenever you buy ground coffee or coffee bags from different stores.
 However, the famous joe company offers Starbucks iced coffee has 165mg of caffeine, but it has 205 mg of caffeine in a cold drink.
 Therefore cold joe is stronger due to more caffeine.

-Every person’s taste is different; someone like iced drink and others one’s cold flavour.
-You will agree with my words that any other drink can’t beat beverages, especially cold beverages in summer.
+Every person’s taste is different; some like iced drinks and others one’s cold flavour.
+You will agree with my words that any other drink can’t beat beverages, especially icy beverages in summer.
 But if anyone is looking for a refreshing and light taste with the addition of milk and sugar, then they would go for traditional iced coffee.
-A cold brew would be a perfect choice for those who like more caffeine with cream or milk on coffee.
+A cold brew would be perfect for those who like more caffeine with cream or milk on coffee.